Shahliza8/Class/README.md

-This is the first repository for merging to show in repo This is by default repository. main
+This is the first repository for merging to show in report.
+This is by default repository.